Is buying an RV worth it, or should you just rent one?

 - All-inclusive: When you rent from an RV company, they often include all the supplies you will need while camping, such as kitchen tools.
 They can also help you set up insurance for your rental.

-- Flexibility: If you own your RV, you always have to return it home.
+- Flexibility: If you own an RV, you always have to return it home.
 But when you rent, you may be able to drop it off at your road trip destination and take another mode of transportation (like a flight) home.

 Disadvantages